VenalityXT/Anti-Cheat-Project/README.md

 # Anti-Cheat System

 A modular anti-cheat framework designed to detect and prevent common cheating techniques in FPS-style games.
-This project is organized into multiple components, each focusing on a specific detection or prevention method.
+Inspired by Valorant’s Vanguard system, this project is organized into multiple components, each focusing on a specific detection or prevention method.

 ---